hnhparitosh/Amazon_ML_Challenge_2021/README.md

 * Trained on 50,000 samples.
 * Obtained 55.47958 accuracy on test set.
 * Achieved 141st rank on the leaderboard out of 3290 teams (518 teams made submissions).

-Majority of code is based on [TUdayKiranReddy's Notebook](https://github.com/TUdayKiranReddy/Amazon_ML_Challenge).